 Sulfur acts mainly on the liver.

-A sulfur-based treatment can effectively cure osteoarthritis, especially when combined with manganese-cobalt, potassium and magnesium.
+Sulfur-based treatment is an effective treatment for osteoarthritis, especially when combined with manganese-cobalt, calcium and magnesium. potassium and magnesium.

 Sulfur can also be used to treat other disorders - on medical advice, for example, nervous pregnancies.
 It is often combined with manganese-cobalt, lithium, phosphorus and magnesium.
 It also helps prevent recurrent cystitis, when combined with trace elements such as copper-gold-silver or manganese-copper.